edgexfoundry/device-sdk-c/docs/configuration.md

 Protocol | String | The protocol to use.
 For MQTT this is `tcp` or `ssl`.
 Defaults to `tcp`.
 For Redis this should be `redis`.
 Host | String | The host on which the MQTT or Redis server is running.
 Defaults to `localhost`.
 Port | Unsigned Int | The port on which the MQTT or Redis server is running.
 Defaults to `1883` for MQTT or `6379` for Redis.
-Topic | String | The topic under which events are to be published.
-Defaults to `edgex/events` which results in events being published to `edgex/events/profile-name/device-name/source-name`.
+PublishTopicPrefix | String | The topic under which events are to be published.
+Defaults to `edgex/events/device` which results in events being published to `edgex/events/device/profile-name/device-name/source-name`.
 For Redis the `/` delimeter in topic names is replaced with `.`.

 ### MessageQueue/Optional section